Consultation closed on 4 April 2021 - for further information from the Environment Agency, including the consultation survey link: click here

-Residents should be aware that the Bradwell B Consultation closes on 1st July 2020 at 11.59pm.
+Residents should be aware that the Bradwell B Consultation closed on 1st July 2020.

 West Mersea Town Council has submitted its response to the Stage One pre-application consultation questionnaire, click here to read in full.
 (Document prepared by Councillor Peter Banks)